sandinak/dmx-followspot/docs/Usage.md

 ## Modes
 The system currently has two modes: Production and Tech.

  - *Production mode* - (Mode:0) the joystick operator can only react to scenes as they are cue'd to the system from the DMX controller upstream.
  They cannot edit any scenes or stage layouts.
-The intent for this is to prevent inadvertant operation during a show.
+The intent for this is to prevent inadvertent operation during a show.

  - *Tech mode* - (Mode: 1) the joystick operator can select Edit mode for a Scene that's cue'd from the master DMX controller by